 Our expert professors are your expert mentors.
 You will learn directly from faculty (no graduate assistants here!) that are nationally recognized in their fields of study and who love to work with and learn from their students.
 Your professors will inspire you to be a thoughtful and passionate participant in a diverse world.
 Your small classes will support you as you explore new ideas, find your voice, and speak your truth.

-of our undergraduate students are from outside the U.S.
+of our students are from countries other than the U.S.

 Invest in Yourself